maskedwolf-01/majeed-tech/README.md

 # majeed-tech
-A demo  for an E-commerce
+A demo  for an E-commerce site to be created later on.